JasmineZhangxyz/aihacks4good/README.md

-# aihacks4good
-AIHacks4Good website
+# AIHacks4Good website

-Instructions for set-up are in "2.
-Placeholder Website".
-This Google Doc can be found inside the Hackathon Google Folder shared with the hackathon team.
+Initial website code for AIHacks4Good 2022, an ethical AI hackathon.
+The final website can be found at https://aihacks4good.github.io/

+### Set-up
+Instructions can be found [here](https://docs.google.com/document/d/1710MRLXeFZ5-tGGyZp9BBMC139tPFfhsYUbjlKOPgnI/edit?usp=sharing).

-IMPORTANT: I've uploaded the src folder, which is the mainly where the website code is.
+NOTE: I've uploaded the src folder, which is the mainly where the website code is.
 By following set-up, all the default files created can be left as-is.